Chronic Fatigue Syndrome and Fibromyalgia

-Chronic fatigue syndrome (CFS) refers to severe and persistent tiredness that does not find relief by rest, and is not a result of any specific medical condition.
+Chronic fatigue syndrome (CFS) refers to severe and persistent tiredness that does not find relief with rest, and is not a result of any specific medical condition.
 The exact causes of CFS remain unknown, and experts have varying opinions on the basic causes.
 One medical theory suggests that CFS may occur due to HHV-6 virus, but there is no conclusive medical evidence to prove it.

 Some researchers attribute CFS to an inflammation in the nervous system, which may occur due to a defective immune system response.
 Factors that may affect this condition include the patient’s age, previous diseases, genetics, stress levels, and environmental factors.
 Women between the ages of 30 and 50 are most commonly affected by CFS.

 CFS symptoms are quite similar to those of influenza and other common viral infections.
 Excessive fatigue, headaches, and muscular pains are often accompanied with CFS.
 Excessive fatigue is the key symptom, which lasts for at least six months, and does not get relieved by bed rest.
 The fatigue is severe enough to hamper the patient’s participation in various physical activities.